spcourse/python/en/efficiency/10 efficiency.md

 most cases the choice for one approach over another will have a measurable effect on the code.
 Which approach you end up choosing, can depend on a few different factors:

-1. Some approaches might be less lines of code to write than others (not always the best reason).
+1. Some approaches might have fewer lines of code to write than others (not always the best reason).
-2. Some approaches might be more readable, requiring less documentation to be understandable.
+2. Some approaches might be more readable, requiring less documentation for the code to be understandable.
 3. Some approaches might take less time computing when solving the same problem, making them faster to compute the same solution.